Clara McLean House

 As the month passed by, when Larry knew he wasn’t going to make it, he told his daughter that he wanted to help Clara’s House.
 “If there’s anything I can do, I want to help make this place available for others.”
 Laura understands how he felt as few others ever can – and how much the kindness shared at Clara House means to every guest.

 Gin rummy and brownies at 3 a.m.

 The couple arrived from Minnesota in time to say good-bye.
 Mom had passed away earlier in the day.
 Now they were alone, feeling lost in a town where they didn’t know anyone.
 The volunteers were very kind, but the couple kept to themselves.
-About 11:00 p.m., they made a batch of brownies and took them to the library at Clara’s House.
+About 11:00 p.m., they made a batch of brownies.

-A little later, a young couple found their own quiet corner in the library.
+A little later, the brownies were shared with a young couple who found their own quiet corner in Clara's House.
 They were frightened.
 Their new baby was in the NICU.
 “Do you play cards?”
 They played gin rummy into the night, chatting, smiling, and getting to know each other.
 The two couples had found new friends and something more – kindred spirits with which they could share their fears and sadness, and know they weren’t alone.
 These are the moments that make Clara’s House so special.

 “When I walked in the door, I felt loved.”

 Jean Weaver was shocked when the diagnosis came – early-stage malignant breast cancer.
 “I kept saying it can’t be,” she recalls.
 “I’ve always been healthy.”
 Jean would have a lumpectomy at FirstHealth Moore Regional Hospital a month later and then begin a six-week course of radiation.
 The treatments made her very tired.
 She knew she wouldn’t be able to drive the 120-mile round-trip from her home in Erwin every day.
 One of her nurses told her about Clara’s House.